DiSSCo-ITINERIS Collections (81/150)

 Taxonomic Coverage: Arthropoda

-Institution: Sede della Specola del Museo di Storia naturale di Firenze (MSNF-SPE)
+Institution: Sede della Specola del Museo di Storia naturale di Firenze | La Specola headquarter of the Natural History Museum in Florence (MSNF-SPE)

 Details

-Collezione entomologica di Piero Abbazzi | Entomological collection of Piero Abbazzi
+Collezione entomologica di Piero Abbazzi | Piero Abbazzi's entomological collection

 Collection Type: n/a